bhargavkandlagunta/Image-Orientation-Classifier/README.md

-# cmusku-bkandla-bhreddy-a4

-Please find the assigment report in the root folder (cmusku_bkandla_bhreddy_a4_report.pdf) This is a brief description of one of the algorithms.
+This is a brief description of the Adaboost algorithm.
 ## AdaBoost Implementation

 - To handle mutli class classification problem we implemented a slightly different approach